 Delcath is a specialty pharmaceutical and medical device company focused on oncology.
-The Company's proprietary technology is designed to administer high-dose chemotherapy and other therapeutic agents to diseased organs or regions of the body, while controlling the systemic exposure of those agents.
-Its initial focus is on the treatment of primary and metastatic liver cancers.
-The Company believes that the proprietary technology is a platform that may have broader applicability, including the use of other drugs to treat the liver, as well as for the treatment of cancers in other organs and regions of the body.
-In 2010, the Company announced that its randomized Phase 3 clinical trial for patients with metastatic melanoma in the liver had successfully achieved the study's primary endpoint of extended hepatic progression-free survival.
-The Company has also completed a multi-arm Phase 2 trial to treat other liver cancers.
+The Company's proprietary technology is designed to administer high-dose chemotherapy to diseased organs or regions of the body, while controlling the systemic exposure of those agents.
+The Company believes that its proprietary technology is a platform that may have broader applicability, including the use of other drugs to treat the liver, as well as for the treatment of cancers in other organs and regions of the body.